transloadit/uppy/website/src/docs/uppy.md

 ### `restriction-failed`

 Fired when a file violates certain restrictions when added.
-This event is just providing another choice for those who want to customize the behavior of file upload restrictions.
+This event is providing another choice for those who want to customize the behavior of file upload restrictions.

 ```javascript
 uppy.on('restriction-failed', (file, error) => {